-The new Search experience in the Alert Logic console is intended to allows you to perform basic and advanced searches for different data types.
+The Search experience in the Alert Logic console is intended to allows you to perform basic and advanced searches for different data types.
 The Search feature is flexible for structuring advanced search queries, and using fields and predefined expressions to help you find and organize messages most relevant to your investigation.
 Search now supports a variety of data sources that help you uncover potential threats, discover what data sources are present in an environment, and provide tools for further investigation further with the provided tools.

 About Search Modes

-You can search in Simple Mode and Expert Mode.
+You can search in Simple mode and Expert mode.
 Click the drop-down list to alternate between Expert Mode and Simple Mode.

 Expert mode allows you to create your own SQL searches and aggregations.
 Expert mode allows you create more complex searches, which you can build from Simple mode when you switch.
 You can also use the Help feature to quickly find and add fields to your query.
 You can combine search terms using nested logical expressions.
 You can use many more functions in expert mode such as the following to:

 Search data types and examples